Ask Shagg

 Ask Shagg was a syndicated daily comic strip drawn by cartoonist Peter Guren from 1980 to 2020.
 It was distributed by Creators Syndicate; it had been distributed by United Feature Syndicate from 1980 until 1995.
 The strip has run in dozens of newspapers including The Boston Globe, The Columbus Dispatch, and the Seattle Post-Intelligencer.
 In each strip Guren, through his Shagg E. Dawg character, answered questions from readers about the animal kingdom.
-The strip retired on the 5th of January, 2020.
+The strip retired on 5 January 2020.

 Characters and story

 The strip featured lead character Shagg E. Dawg answering questions about animals that were sent in by readers.
 Questions about particular animals are sometimes answered by the strip's other characters, Rosko the cat, Mouth the myna bird, and Slippy the flying squirrel.
 In 1995 Guren was receiving more than 15,000 letters a year, with about 75% of them from children.
 Readers received a free Shagg doll if their question appeared in the strip.

 The strips generally featured a joke of some sort about the subject animal in addition to providing an accurate answer to the day's question.
-(For example, one strip answered a question about hamsters storing food in their cheeks and then compared it to a human carrying their money in their mouths.
-The last panel then showed a picture of a person holding their money in their mouth.)
+For example, one strip answered a question about hamsters storing food in their cheeks and then compared it to a human carrying their money in their mouths.
+The last panel then showed a picture of a person holding their money in their mouth.